 Creating a visual explainer page will supercharge loyalty program adoption and engagement.
 It allows everyone to know exactly what they can expect in your program, but some visual explainers are built better than others.

 Here are a few tips with examples to make the most out of your loyalty program’s explainer page.
 These will put your explainer page in a class above the rest!

 Your explainer page should be catering to two types of people.
-Those who are members and want to learn more.
-But also to those who are evaluating whether to enroll in your program.
-Since your explainer page will be acting as a sales pitch you will want to make sure you end it off right.
+Those who are already members and want to learn more.
+But also to those who are evaluating if they want to enroll in your program or not.
+Your explainer page will be acting as a sales pitch, so you will want to make sure you end it off right.

 This means that you should finish your explainer page with a very clear CTA.
 The CTA should instruct people to enroll in your program.
-Even if your page does an amazing job showcasing your program, you still might lose a potential member if they are not sure how to sign up.
-Make it blatantly obvious that you want someone to sign up, and show them how.
+Even if your explainer page does an amazing job showcasing your program, you still should encourage users to sign up.
+Make it blatantly obvious that you want someone to sign up, and show them exactly how to do so.

-Another way to display your program on your homepage is with a loyalty program tab.
-This is how Smile.io for Shopify and Bigcommerce work by default.
-This places a tab on your page that moves with the viewer’s screen to ensure they always see it.
-It will even show on every other page as well.
+Another way to display your program on your homepage is with a loyalty program launcher.
+This is how Smile.io for Shopify, Wix, and BigCommerce works by default.
+Since it moves with the browser as you scroll down the page, it’s always in view.
 This is the easiest way to showcase you have a program, especially because it’s displayed on every page.

-Lastly, you should add your explainer page into one of your menus.
-You can add it into your header menu or into a footer menu.
+Lastly, you should add your explainer page to one of your menus.
+You can add it to your header menu or into a footer menu.
 This makes it easily accessible in an area that people go to to find information.
 The lesson here is that you should do everything you can to make your explainer page as accessible as possible.

 There are so many other incredible ways to explain your loyalty program from email to social media, SMS and so many others.
 A good explainer page communicates to your site visitors and members.
 Follow these tips and tricks above for an explainer page that drives program sign-ups.